AmzTheory/lafortunaSudoku/README.md

 2. connect your la fortuna to the running machine
 3. run make command from terminal
 4.the game shall run in your la fortuna
+# How to play
+* use the button to navigate the grid
+* use the centre button when you're at the cell you need to modify
+* use the top and bottom button to choose the number
+* press the centre button again  to confirm the cell value
 # Future Work
 * allow the program to generate valid sudoku game (currently I've only defined ones)
 * current winning checking is very basic, will be improved